dcdpr/did-btcr2/chapters/Index.md

 An ::SMT Beacon:: provides maximum privacy for the DID controller, as the DID controller never has to reveal their DIDs or ::BTCR2 Updates:: to the aggregator.
-This introduces a small risk, as the DID controller is not required to prove control over a DID in order to participate.

 The type of a service defining a ::SMT Beacon:: in a DID document is "SMTBeacon".

+---

 ## Aggregation

-Aggregation is how did:btcr2 minimizes on-chain transactions when updated DID documents.
+Aggregation is how did:btcr2 minimizes on-chain transactions when updating DID documents.
 Rather than every DID update needing a separate transaction, as in BTCR, DID controllers can use ::Aggregate Beacons::, such as ::SMT Beacon:: and ::Map Beacon::.
 Listed in their repsective DID documents,